ltd-iconcept/magento2-klar/README.md

 ![Token](docs/token.png)

+#### Send Email

+Configure whether you want to send the customer's email along with the order info to Klar.
+Otherwise the hashed email address will be submitted.

+#### Public Key

+The Public Key used to hash the customer's email address.
+Please contact Klar's support to receive your public key.

 ## Usage

 After the successful installation this module sends all orders to Klar after they've been placed in the Magento store.